dory0w0/project_baka/README.md

 # project_baka
-its a tool that helps u find similar anime recommendations to the one u ask for using myanimelist api coming soon
+its a tool that gives u information about an anime or a manga and also gives recommendations similar to the one u type using the anilist api demo avilable